Use this hand-curated collection of resources to help you plan and prepare for a safe job when working on houses.

 Working safe on the job site can be as simple as avoiding risks, or as involved as installing a system of guardrails, ropes, and harnesses.
 Learn how to implement the options that match the requirements of your projects.

 The Racatac provides comfortable support for tilesetting, installing baseboard, and other low-down work.

-Keeping a kit of personal protective equiment on the job site helps you and your crew stay safe and comfortable.
+Keeping a kit of personal protective equipment on the job-site helps you and your crew stay safe and comfortable.